Happycharts/happybase-core/README.md

 ## 😜 Happybase: Collaborative data for normies
 ![Happybase](./public/sqlfornormies.png)

-Welcome to Happybase, a powerful yet user-friendly platform designed to help users create generative BI dashboards with ease.
-Happybase leverages a notion-like interfact to provide seamless integration with your data sources and powerful generative AI capabilities (soon).
+Welcome to Happybase, a SQL collaboration platform with a notion-like interface to provide seamless integration with your data sources and powerful generative AI capabilities (soon).
 This README will dive into the architecture, key components, and routes of Happybase.

 ### 📐 Architecture